How To Get Child Care Assistance

 Legitimate government programs for child care

 When families need help paying for childcare, housing costs, and medical care, there are government programs in place to help relieve the financial burden.
-Below are just a few of these programs that may help you and your family.
+If you’re wondering how to get child care assistance, below are just a few programs that may help you and your family.

 This program provides affordable health insurance to children and teens, so they can receive routine check-ups, prescriptions, emergency visits, dental care, and more.
 Children up to age 19 whose annual family income is no more than $49,200 are eligible for the program.

-Head Start provides children up to age five with free early development and education services, to help prepare them for success in school.
+Head Start is a child care subsidy program that provides children up to age five with free early development and education services, to help prepare them for success in school.
 Eligibility is based on family income.
 Depending on the location, some Head Start programs even offer prenatal services to pregnant women.

-The military offers a number of childcare subsidies to active duty military families that need help with daycare expenses.
+The military offers a number of childcare subsidy benefits to active duty military families that need help with daycare expenses.
 There are also programs dedicated specifically to children with special needs.
-Eligibility requirements may vary, so it’s best to refer to the ChildCare Aware website for more information.
+Eligibility requirements may vary, so it’s best to refer to the ChildCare Aware website for application information.

 Government daycare assistance

 If you need help with childcare costs and are wondering how to afford daycare, Childcare.gov can help.
-The site offers free resources for finding daycare financial assistance, including programs that help younger parents.
+The site offers free resources for finding daycare financial assistance, from daycare vouchers to programs that help younger parents.

 Four surprising resources for child care assistance